 VSJF was a key partner in developing the Vermont Community Energy Dashboard in collaboration with the Vermont Energy Action Network and has convened diverse stakeholders in order to advance alignment with agriculture-based renewable energy and wood heat businesses and organizations.

-Our business assistance services have recently expanded to include the renewable energy sector and will help businesses in this sector grow and create more jobs for Vermonters while also bringing positive benefits to our environment and communities.
+Our business management coaching service includes the renewable energy sector and help businesses in this sector grow and create more jobs for Vermonters while also bringing positive benefits to our environment and communities.

-Our impact on the renewable energy sector will also be met through our collaboration with the Vermont Council on Rural Development to implement the Vermont Climate Economy Initiative, positioning Vermont as the state where climate change and resource renewal can spark business growth and economic development.
+We are a member of the Climate Economy Action Team managed by the Vermont Council on Rural Development, which positions Vermont as the state where climate change and resource renewal can spark business growth and economic development.

 Indications of Progress in Vermont